MurtoHilali/InterfaceCC/README.md

 ## Workflow Steps

-1. `1_subset.py`: This script is used to subset a TSV file by the values in its second column, which is assumed to be a gene name.
+1. `subset.py`: This script is used to subset a TSV file by the values in its second column, which is assumed to be a gene name.
 The output is a directory of TSV files, each corresponding to a gene name.
-2. `2_common.py`: This script is used to remove files from two folders that don't have a shared basename.
+2. `common.py`: (Optional) This script is used to remove files from two folders that don't have a shared basename.
 Shared basenames tell us that genes in question have both benign and pathogenic variants.
-3. `3_rois.py`: The residues of interest script is used to extract numbers from protein change codes in TSV files.
+3. `rois.py`: The residues of interest script is used to extract numbers from protein change codes in TSV files.
 The output is a JSON file containing a dictionary of lists, where each key is the basename of a TSV file and each value is a missense residue position.
 We'll search against these numbers to see if they appear in an interface.
-4. `4_search.py`: Find residues in the interface of a protein-protein interaction that are also missense variants in a gene.
+4. `search.py`: Find residues in the interface of a protein-protein interaction that are also missense variants in a gene.
 The output is a JSON file containing a dictionary of dictionaries, where each key is a gene name and each value is a dictionary of dictionaries, where each key is a partner gene name and each value is a list of common residues.
-5. `5_shared.py`: Finds the shared keys between two JSON files and write them to a new JSON file.
+5. `shared.py`: (Optional) Finds the shared keys between two JSON files and write them to a new JSON file.
 For control purposes, it tells you which proteins have both P/LP & B/LP variant residues in their interfaces, and which proteins those interfaces are with.

 ## TODO
 - Implement more detailed error reporting and logging.